 In light of the foregoing, on February 22, 2017, both our Compensation Committee and our Board of Directors adopted the Company's Omnibus Incentive Plan, or the Omnibus Plan, and recommended that it be submitted to our stockholders for their approval at the Annual Meeting.
 Prior to adoption of the Omnibus Plan, the Company compensated its professional through two separate plans: as noted above, the Company's Equity Incentive Plan provided for grants of restricted stock and options to employees, officers and directors, and the 2012 Executive Cash Incentive Plan provided for the payment of cash bonuses to employees and officers.
-The Omnibus Plan was created primarily for the purpose of combining the Equity Incentive Plan and the 2012 Executive Cash Incentive Plan in order to reduce the administrative burden of monitoring the terms and conditions of two separate plans.
-The terms of the Equity Incentive Plan and the 2012 Executive Cash Incentive Plan, as combined and reflected in the Omnibus Plan, are substantially similar to the respective terms of each standalone plan.
+The Omnibus Plan was created primarily for the purpose of combining the Equity Incentive Plan and the 2012 Executive Cash Incentive Plan and the 2012 (Cash Incentive Plan, as combined and reflected in the Omnibus Plan, are substantially similar to the respective terms of each standalone plan.
 The Omnibus Plan will provide for grants of restricted stock, incentive stock options, non-statutory stock options and cash-based and/or stock-based performance awards, collectively, "Awards," to our existing and future employees, collectively, the "Participants."
-In addition, the Omnibus Plan increased the maximum number of shares of our common stock with respect to which Awards may be granted under the Omnibus Plan to 4,000,000 shares of our common stock from 2,400,000 shares of our common stock that was approved under the Equity Incentive Plan.
-Finally, if approved, the Omnibus Plan will not expire until ten years following stockholder approval.
-If stockholders approve the Omnibus Plan at the Annual Meeting, no further Awards will be issued under the terms of the Equity Incentive Plan or the 2012 Executive Cash Incentive Plan, but will instead be granted under the terms of the Omnibus Plan.
+In addition, the Omnibus Plan increased the maximum number of shares of our common stock with respect to which Awards may be granted under the Omnibus Plan.
+Finally, if approved, the Omnibus Plan will not expire until ten years following stockholder